ja582/assignment2/README.md

 ![edited file in vi](/img/viEdit.png)

-Once you are done, simply press the `ESC` key and write in the terminal shell: `:wq`.
+Once you are done, simply press the `ESC` key and type `:wq` in the terminal to save and close your work.